Malinda Myers, MSW, LCSW

 Marjorie Koch, MSW, LCSW

-Marjorie has worked at JFS for over 7 years in the SeniorLinks program, primarily providing Geriatric Care Management services.
-She is the Director of SeniorLinks and oversees all senior services.
+Marjorie has worked at JFS in the SeniorLinks program, primarily providing Geriatric Care Management services.
 She earned her B.A. in psychology from Bloomsburg University in 1992 then received her Master of Social Work degree from Temple University in 2008.
 In being a geriatric care manager, Marjorie developed a passion for emotionally supporting older adults through difficult life transitions with empathy, compassion and empowerment.
 She enjoys working therapeutically with adults and older adults with issues of grief, transitions, relationship issues, self-esteem and healing from past trauma.
 Using an eclectic approach with influences of somatic therapies, guided meditation, basic EMDR and cognitive behavioral therapy, Marjorie enjoys blending effective mainstream therapeutic methods with holistic techniques, to address mind, body and spirit.
 She believes that the best healing environment is one in which the client feels safe and supported to explore issues of the past and grow into their best self.